ajahne/blog/_drafts/2020-6-14-representation-matters.md

 Never getting my code to compile made me question.

-Having the dean call me into her office (multiple times) made me question.
+Having the Dean call me into her office (multiple times) made me question.

-Tufts student publications saying that the [only reason we (Black students) were at the university was because of affirmative action](https://www.insidehighered.com/news/2006/12/12/not-so-merry-christmas) turned those questions into oceans of doubt.
+Tufts student publications stating on [multiple occasions](https://tuftsdaily.com/archives/2001/09/01/affirmative-action-is-everyones-concern/) that the [only reason we (Black students) were at the university was because of affirmative action](https://www.insidehighered.com/news/2006/12/12/not-so-merry-christmas) turned those questions into oceans of doubt.
 Drowning me.
 Suffocating me.
 Every time I struggled, every time I did not do well in class, every time I failed a quiz or couldn't get my code to compile.
 Was that because it was me?
 Or because maybe I should not be here?
 Maybe I am here to fill a quota.

 Maybe I am not cut out for this.